 Puree all the ingredients in a blender, food processor, or hand immersion blender.
-It's like making pesto, start with the basic portions and adjust according to your taste.
+It's like making Pesto, start with the basic portions and adjust according to your taste.
 What worked for me was roughly those amounts.
 Add mayonnaise for creaminess.
 You can add water too if the sauce appears too thick.
 I've seen some recipes that called for white cheese or nuts, but felt those were too strong in taste since the versions of aji sauce that I've liked were light in flavor, with just an undertone of spiciness.

-Serve with bread for dipping.
+Serve with Peruvian Roast Chicken and bread for dipping.

 1 year ago today, Food Choices, Fu Lin Chinese Restaurant, and Burrito-Sized Egg Rolls in Salzburg.